Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 For us, this adventure was a perfect blend of wilderness and rural.
 One morning, Alex had to pinch himself because the lane where we walked might have been in England where he was born—until that is, he spied Mexico’s “flag” bird: the red, white and green trogon.

-We walked for five kilometres through a mystical forest of oak trees draped in Spanish moss that flowed in the breeze.
+We walked for 5 km through a mystical forest of oak trees draped in Spanish moss that flowed in the breeze.
 Near metre-long, snake-like cacti populated a rock face, and delicate peach blossoms heralded the arrival of spring.
 We dropped into incised river valleys where the sun peeked through trees too tall by half and we seemed centuries apart from what was happening out there.

 Then we’d come upon a small farm where a question about sheep or the difficulties of ploughing with bulls would transform a stern Zapateco farmer into our best friend.

 We had nature.
 We had culture.
 And the morning we soared with vultures on a kilometre-long zip-line, we had adventure too—thereby demonstrating that a hike is not just a hike when it’s a “caminata” in Mexico’s Sierra Norte.

 Further reading on posts by Nicola Ross

 - A Dram Good Time: The Speyside Way Whiskey Tour

 - The French River & The Lodge at Pine Cove